crispweed/swapbill_full/README.md

 (...repeated indefinitely)
 ```

+But if you start the RPC server, the client should connect and complete the command from there.

-If the RPC interface is working correctly, however, you should see something like this:
+If the RPC interface is working correctly you should see something like this:

 ```
 ~/git/swapbill $ python Client.py get_balance